celiawong0119/insta-pic-backend/README.md

 ### Optional

-- [x] Can sort all posts by time created, or filter posts by a specific user.
+- [x] Can sort all posts by time created, or filter posts by a specific user
 - [x] Performance optimization
 - [x] Pagination